Can Ketamine help treat my addictions?

 - Turns carbohydrates, fats, and proteins into usable energy (Krebs Cycle)

 - Regulates your circadian rhythms

 - Promotes stem cell production

-- As you age, your natural levels of NAD+ begin to decrease.
-If you add sickness, disease, or addiction to the mix, your NAD+ levels deplete more rapidly.
+- As you age, natural levels of NAD+ begin to decrease.
+If you add sickness, disease, or chronic stress to the mix, your NAD+ levels deplete more rapidly.

 If you are clicking on this FAQ, you may have an interest in the relatively recent phenomenon of “biohacking” ourselves.
 There are many intricate definitions of this process to include, “the art and science of changing the environment around you and inside you so that you have full control over your own biology.”
 At CIT Clinics, we can help you do this.
 We prefer to think of this in terms of maximizing our healthspan.
 As opposed to just helping people live longer, we help people “live younger” for “longer.”
 Sure, with some of these treatments we may add years to our lives (increasing “Lifespan”), but our primary goal is to remain vital, active, vibrant, healthy, and happy for more years than we would have otherwise (increasing “HealthSpan”).

 What kind of clinicians do you take referrals from?